Action: Close off potential access points on turbines to prevent roosting bats

 - We found no studies that evaluated the effects of closing off potential access points on turbines to prevent roosting bats on bat populations.

-'No evidence' for an action means we have not yet found any studies that directly and quantitatively tested this action during our systematic journal and report searches.
+‘We found no studies’ means that we have not yet found any studies that have directly evaluated this action during our systematic journal and report searches.
 Therefore we have been unable to assess whether or not the action is effective or has any harmful impacts.
 Please get in touch if you know of such a study for this action.

 Ahlén I., Baagøe H.J. & Bach L. (2009) Behavior of Scandinavian bats during migration and foraging at sea.
 Journal of Mammalogy, 90, 1318–1323.

 Bennett V.J., Hale A.M. & Williams D.A.
 (2017) When the excrement hits the fan: Fecal surveys reveal species-specific bat activity at wind turbines.
 Mammalian Biology, 87, 125–129.